Fall Enrichment Program (FEP)

 6.)
 Login to your profile in the FEP Registry and upload these documents to your "App Packet" page.
 Note: Students who do not complete the profile and upload all documents will not be eligible for matching.

 7.)
 Download and read the SEP Intern Manual.
 The manual is full of helpful information.
-It will give you a thorough understanding of the FEP process and what you can expect throughout the entire program.
 Note: Do not ignore this step.
 The manual is a critical part of your preparation for the program.

 This section is intended to answer some of the questions that former Fall Enrichment Program (FEP) interns have had about the program.
 Please take a moment to read this, before registering for the program.
 If you don't find the answer to your question, you can skip to the bottom and find contact information for our Education Specialist.